NeuroTechX/ntx_slack_archive/introductions.md

  >I contributed to many FLOSS projects, including nmap, audacity, fail2ban, and have created mod_openpgp, jiffy, enigform, and others.
 My first time with Linux was in late 1994.

+6/12/2017 9:04 PM

+ **samsagaz** :

+ >Hey!
+I'm Jose Luis from Argentina and I don't have any PhD like a lot of you.
+I'm interested in learn how bci devices works because want to start a small company in my country about it.
+Developing hardware and software to use it.
+Will purchase a ganglion this week!